Safety First: Why Kids Need to Learn Real Names for Private Parts

 To overcome awkward or embarrassing feelings, practice saying the names out loud a few times each day in the mirror before talking to your child.

-If you’re not sure where to start, read kid-friendly books with labeled human anatomy pictures.
+If you don’t know how to start, read kid-friendly human body books with labeled anatomy pictures.
 When private parts are nonchalantly discussed with the head, shoulders, knees, and toes, kids learn that all body parts are equally important.

 What to say when your child asks a difficult question about private parts